Finnish

 Note Regarding Finnish Studies Programs

-Enrolment in the Finnish Studies Major and the Finnish Studies Minor will no longer be available effective September 21, 2023.
+Enrolment in the Finnish Studies Major and the Finnish Studies Minor is no longer available as of September 21, 2023.
 Students presently enrolled in the Major or Minor will be able to complete the program requirements as described in the respective program record, published in the 2022-23 Arts & Science Academic Calendar.

 Beginning in March 2024, all students interested in pursuing studies in Finnish language, literature, and/or culture are encouraged to enrol in one of the new programs in Slavic and East European Languages and Cultures (Minor, Major, Specialist) or in Slavic and East European Literature in Translation (Minor).
 All of these programs include the Finnish area of study.
-For more information on this new suite of programs, please consult the Slavic Languages and Literatures section of the academic calendar or contact the Department of Slavic Languages and Literatures directly for advising.
+For more information on this new suite of programs, please consult the Slavic and East European Languages and Cultures section of the academic calendar or contact the Department of Slavic and East European Languages and Cultures directly for advising.

 Finnish Courses